biggeeves/Instance-Marker/README.md

-## Version Logos - Display different logos for different version of REDCap.

-### What is Version Logos?
-(Looking for a better name)

-A single location may have multiple versions of REDCap installed.
-For example a developer may have a localhost version, there may be a nightly backup version, there may be a testing or developement version.
-Specify a URL for each version of REDCap.
-Text will be displayed below the REDCap logo if the URLs match.
-For example: Development will be displayed under the REDCap logo when the URL http://localhost/ is specified for the development URL.

-### Usage
+<h2>Instance Marker - Display information about which instance of REDCap is being used.<h2>

+A single site may have multiple instances of REDCap that need to be clearly marked.
+Examples include Production, Backup and Development.
+By pattern matching the URL to the instance a small bit of matching text will be displayed in the top right corner of every page.
+Also, the tab title is prefixed with the first letter of the instance type.
+The module must be enabled on all projects by default in order for the instance label to appear inside projects or must be enabled on a project by project basis.

+The goal is to easily identify which instance of REDCap you are currently in.